DEFRA/dst-guides/services/pafs/README.md

 > [PAFS] is used by regional management authorities to apply for funding for flood and coastal risk management projects.

-The [main entry page](https://www.gov.uk/guidance/flood-and-coastal-defence-funding-submit-a-project) for the service specifies you can use tghe service to
+The [main entry page](https://www.gov.uk/guidance/flood-and-coastal-defence-funding-submit-a-project) for the service specifies you can use the service to

 - submit a project proposal
 - update an existing project